Radio reporter who lost his voice finds a way to talk -- and work -- again

 If you're a radio reporter, not having a voice can be quite a challenge.

-It's a struggle Jamie Dupree, who began doing news on the radio in 1983, has dealt with for two years, he wrote.
+It's a struggle Jamie Dupree, who started his radio career in 1983, has dealt with for two years, he wrote.

 Dupree was diagnosed with tongue protrusion dystonia, which means his tongue comes out of his mouth when he talks, making speech difficult.